Macron's party ahead in vote for lawmakers representing French who live abroad

 Opinion polls predict Macron's centrist Republic On the Move (LREM) party will comfortably win a majority.

-Having a majority in parliament is essential for Macron to be able to carry out his reforms plans, which include overhauling labor laws to favor business, cutting corporate tax, and investing 50 billion euros of public cash over five years in areas including job training and renewable energy.
+Having a majority in parliament is essential for Macron to be able to carry out his reforms plans, which include overhauling labour laws to favour business, cutting corporate tax, and investing 50 billion euros of public cash over five years in areas including job training and renewable energy.
+(Reporting by Ingrid Melander and Myriam Rivet, editing by Larry King)

-Those 11 constituencies represent French citizens living in another country and are not necessarily typical of the broader French population.
-But they do chime with the overall majority for Macron that pollsters predict, though tilting even more towards LREM.

-In most of those 10 foreign constituencies where they came first, Macron's candidates had well over 50 percent of the votes.
-However, turnout was too low for them to be elected without a run-off.